HollowPoints/fully-automated-dialer-list-generation/README.md

 # fully-automated-dialer-list-generation

-This repository contains a fully automated R pipeline for generating dialer-ready contact lists on a scheduled basis.
+This repository contains a fully automated R pipeline for generating dialer-ready contact lists on a scheduled basis with Windows Scheduler.

 The project is designed to run unattended, transform raw input data into a clean dialer list, and deliver the output automatically via email or file export.